 Biblical Christianity in Modern Africa

-Biblical Christianity in Modern Africa describes the major issues facing the church in Africa and offers suggestions on how these problems can be overcome.
+Biblical Christianity in Modern Africa confronts the problems facing the church in Africa from a biblical perspective, and offers suggestions on how these problems can be overcome.

 African Christian Theology Revisited